jharwell/sierra/docs/src/tutorials/project/main_config.rst

      - LN_MyCategory2

    mycategory:
-     # XML changes which should be made to the template ``.argos`` file for
+     # XML changes which should be made to the template ``.xml`` file for
      # *all* controllers in the category.
 This is usually things like setting
      # ARGoS loop functions appropriately, if required.
 Each change is formatted
      # as a list: [parent tag, tag, value] each specified in the XPath syntax.
      #
      # This section is optional.
-If ``--argos-rendering`` is passed, then this
+If ``--platform-vc`` is passed, then
-     # section should be used to specify the QT visualization functions to use.
+     # this section should be used to specify any changes to the XML needed to
+     # setup the selected platform for frame capture/video rendering.
+For ARGoS,
+     # this means specifying the QT visualization functions to use.
      xml:
        attr_change:
          - ['.//loop-functions', 'label', 'my_category_loop_functions']